drewpfeif/PCF-PSPDFKit/README.md

 "build": "npm run scss && pcf-scripts build",
 ```

-From the command prompt I issue the command...
-`npm run build`
-and my dppspkit.css file is updated with Bootstrap inside .twbs, along my my own styles.
+From the command prompt I issue the command `npm run build` and my dppspdfkit.css file is updated with Bootstrap inside .twbs, along my my own styles.

 I only used the pdf icon from Font Awesome.
 Instead of loading everything from Font Awesome I singled out the pdf icon like this...